vseventer/sharp-cli/README.md

 Global Options
-  --compressionLevel, -c  zlib compression level                               [number] [default: 9] --format, -f            Force output to a given format
+  --compressionLevel, -c  zlib compression level                               [number] [default: 9] --density               DPI for vector images                               [number] [default: 72] --format, -f            Force output to a given format
-          [choices: "input", "heif", "jpeg", "jpg", "png", "raw", "tiff", "webp"] [default: "input"] --input, -i             Path to (an) image file(s)             [array] [required] [default: stdin] --limitInputPixels, -l  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689] --output, -o            Directory or URI template to write the image files to [string] [required] [default: stdout] --progressive, -p       Use progressive (interlace) scan                                 [boolean] --quality, -q           Quality                                             [number] [default: 80] --withMetadata, -m      Include all metadata (EXIF, XMP, IPTC) from the input image in the output
+          [choices: "input", "heif", "jpeg", "jpg", "png", "raw", "tiff", "webp"] [default: "input"] --input, -i             Path to (an) image file(s)             [array] [required] [default: stdin] --level                 Level to extract from a multi-level input                         [number] --limitInputPixels, -l  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689] --output, -o            Directory or URI template to write the image files to [string] [required] [default: stdout] --page                  Page number to start extracting from for multi-page input         [number] --pages                 Number of pages to extract for multi-page input      [number] [default: 1] --progressive, -p       Use progressive (interlace) scan                                 [boolean] --quality, -q           Quality                                             [number] [default: 80] --withMetadata, -m      Include all metadata (EXIF, XMP, IPTC) from the input image in the output